Polymer/old-docs-site/0.8/index.md

 There's a lot more to 0.8 &mdash; check out the [Developer guide](docs/devguide/feature-overview.html) for the run-down of all the features.

-**BREAKING CHANGES.** This release is **not compatible with the 0.5 APIs.** For guidance on migrating an existing 0.5 element to the 0.8 APIs, see the [Migration guide](docs/migration.html).
-{: .alert .alert-error }

-If you're not ready to update to 0.8 and you're using Bower, be sure to update your `bower.json` files so you don't get 0.8 by accident.
-See [the blog](https://blog.polymer-project.org/updates/2015/03/10/updated-site/#make-sure-to-pin-your-bowerjson-versions) for details.

 ## Benchmarks {#benchmarks}